-Query: Hi doctor, My daughter is 15 years old and she has high levels of DHEA (dehydroepiandrosterone).
-In the first test, it was 641 and 381 in the second test.
-She took her test when she had periods, normal testosterone and thyroid antibodies.
-She always had a deep voice and body hairs on her chest and ...
+Query: Hi doctor, My daughter is 15 years old, and she has high levels of DHEA (dehydroepiandrosterone).
+On the first test, it was 641, and 381 on the second test.
+She took her test when she had periods, normal testosterone, and thyroid antibodies.
+She always had a deep voice and body hairs on her chest an...
 Read Full »

 Query: Hello doctor, I have got unwanted hair all over my body.
 I have tried laser treatment on my face.
 After like 14 treatments, the intensity though has reduced, but it is not as expected.
 There is only a 50 % reduction.
 What should I do?
 Should I continue getting laser treatments or is there another a...
 Read Full »